luke-cha/ai-chatbot-tutorial/README.md

 In this tutorial, we guide you on how to create an AI chatbot named using the Sendbird platform.
 AI Chatbot generates optimal responses to user inquiries and improves the user experience by utilizing previous chat records.

 ## Prerequisites
-- **Sendbird Account:** Create and sign in to your account on the Sendbird website.
+- **Sendbird Account:** Go to [Sendbird Dashboard](https://dashboard.sendbird.com/) and create an account for a free trial.
+If you already have a Sendbird account, sign into your account.
-- **Create a Application:** Create a new application on the Sendbird dashboard.
-You can specify the application name and other settings.
+- **Create a Application:**
+  1. Create a new application by clicking **Create +** at the bottom right of your screen.
+  2. Enter a name for your application.
+Choose a **Product Type** and **Region**.
+Then, click **Confirm**.
+  3. Click the application you just created under **Applications**.
+You will see the application's Application ID which you will need when initializing the Chat SDK.
 - **Knowledge Base Source:** Prepare data for Clark to reference in PDF or txt format.
 This data will serve as the Knowledge Base Source that Clark will use to generate responses.
   - I will Prepare [Italian CookBook Pdf file](https://drive.google.com/file/d/1uZmBBDEutwj5PAoXSJggZStj6ISwte5H/view)
   - And Prepare [Korean Food Recipes](https://thewoksoflife.com/16-easy-korean-recipes/)